-Explore the client's internal resources (previous coping methods) and external resources (family, friends, support groups, church, crisis agencies).
-Help the client recognize that he does have some control over his thoughts and feelings.
-Help him recognize some of his own internal resources.
-Can he brainstorm and develop his own plan to lessen his risk of suicide?
+Explore the person's internal resources (previous coping methods) and external resources (family, friends, support groups, church, and crisis agencies).
+Help the person recognize that they do have some control over their thoughts and feelings.
+Help them recognize some of their own internal resources.
+Can they brainstorm and develop their own plan to lessen their risk of suicide?
 Possibly you will have to suggest ideas to mobilize resources, including contacting the local crisis unit for support and intervention.